liijunwei/notebook/notes/learn-from-everyone/README.md

-You may learn from everyone.
+I want to learn from everyone

-+ One person per folder
++ one person per folder
-+ One blog per folder
++ one blog per folder
-+ One website per folder
++ one website per folder
 + ...

-+ Filename with date is recommanded(although git will record them all for you)
++ filename with date is recommanded(mainly for sorting purpose)